scottellis/QtCamera/README.md

   QtCamera
 =======

-A simple test framework for my first experiment with Qt beyond HelloWorld.
+A simple test framework for some Qt experimenting.

 The QtCamera.sln is a VisualStudio 2010 solution.

-The QtCamera.pro is for use with QtCreator, though I only tested with QtCreator on Linux.
+The QtCamera.pro is for use with QtCreator, though I really only tested with QtCreator on Linux.
+It's would be silly not to use Visual Studio on Windows since I already have it installed.

-The project uses Qt 4.8 built from source on Windows 7 32-bit and uses Qt 4.7.1 on an Ubuntu 11.04 64-bit from the standard apt-get sources.
+I used Qt 4.8 built from source on the Windows 7 32-bit system.

+I used Qt 4.7.1 from the standard apt-get sources on an Ubuntu 11.04 64-bit system.

-The project uses OpenCV 2.3.1 built from source for both systems.
+OpenCV 2.3.1 was built from source on both systems.

-You can use the debugger to step through both OpenCV and Qt code which is kind of cool.
-I'll write up some instructions for setting up the dev machines.
+You can use the debugger to step through both OpenCV and Qt code which is convenient.
+I'll write up some instructions for setting up the dev machines since there were a lot of steps.

 I tested with two Logitech USB web cameras, a C510 and C910.
 Both cameras